marcosfreitas/WP-Simple-Admin-Notices/README.md

 ## How to use:
-You have to create an style in your css file with the custom class of message, it's all!
+You have to create an style in your css file with the custom class of message or the class you be .update-nag of wordpress, it's all!
 ```php
   do_shortcode('[san_notice message="Oops, a error have ocurred." class="error"]');
 ```